kalniei/wl-docs/docs/admin/promo-code-manager.md

 No columns are sortable.

-No columns has filters inside the table.
+No columns have filters inside the table.

 ```
 GET /v1/coupons
 ```

-Avaliable JSON params:
+Available JSON params:

 ```
 {